acend/infrastructure/docs/applications.md

 For safe automated node reboots we use [kured](https://kured.dev/)

 When a reboot of a node is requered, `/var/run/reboot-required` is created by `unattended-upgrade`.
 Kured detects this and will safly reboot the node.
 Reboots are done everyday between 21:00 and 23:59:59 Europe/Zurich timezone.
 Befor rebooting, the node gets cordoned and drained and after the reboot uncordoned again.
 Only one node at the same time is rebooted.

-## Logging

-Folder: `deploy/loki` & `deploy/promtail`

-[Loki](https://grafana.com/oss/loki/) and [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) are in use for Container Logs.

-Logs are kept 31 days.

-Within Grafana / Explore you have access to the container logs.

-The storage backend is set to the local Minio S3 installation.

 ## Minio S3